 Dupuytren's contracture explained

 Dupuytren's contracture occurs when the tissue of the palm of the hand contracts and becomes permanently shortened.
 As the tissue further contracts, it becomes difficult to extend the fingers and fully open out the palm of the hand.
 It is a relatively common condition, affecting around 20% of men over the age of 60 and is slightly less frequent in women.
 Dupuytren's can affect one hand only or both hands at the same time.

 Causes include genetics.
 Up to 70% of people who develop Dupuytren's contracture have a family history of the condition.
 The most common group of people to suffer from this condition are white males over the age of 40.
 Diabetes is a common risk factor and epilepsy may also be linked to the condition.
 High consumption of alcohol or tobacco may also be associated with developing Dupuytren's contracture.

 Treatment of Dupuytren's contracture will depend on the severity of the condition.
 Many mild cases may not require any treatment at all.

 The only effective treatment for more severe cases is surgery.
-This involves either a fasciotomy where the connective tissue is cut, or a fasciectomy where it is removed altogether.
-Fasciectomys are usually reserved for those with more severe or recurrent cases.
+This involves either a fasciotomy where the connective tissue is cut or a fasciectomy where it is removed altogether.
+Fasciectomy are usually reserved for those with more severe or recurrent cases.